-Timeframes for action
+• Timeframes for action

 The Draft Action Plan sets out actions over the next 3 years.
 As noted, there is a heavy emphasis on actions relating to consultation, information, guidance, support and encouragement - in preference to direct or coercive regulation.
-We understand that gathering data and ensuring a methodical and comprehensive approach is important, but this focus means the policy does not reflect the urgency of the challenge.
+We understand that gathering data and ensuring a methodical and comprehensive approach is important, but this focus means the policy does not reflect the urgency of the climate crisis.

 As noted, we are in the critical decade for climate action.
 It is understood that achieving 2030 goals is crucial, and delaying action will make costs of addressing climate change astronomical.
-The 3 year plan in the Draft Action Plan takes us to 2025 - half way through the critical decade, and many of the actions undertaken during this time may have contributed to knowledge, but may not have actually resulted in reduced emissions.
+The 3- year plan in the Draft Action Plan takes us to 2025 - half way through the critical decade, and many of the actions undertaken during this time may have contributed to knowledge, but may not have actually resulted in reduced emissions.

-The very last page of the Action Plan before the Glossary (p50) refers to stronger regulatory tools that may be applied in the future - "medium to longer term if required."
+As noted, the very last page of the Action Plan before the Glossary (p50) refers to stronger regulatory tools that may be applied in the future - "medium to longer term if required."
 These include "considering whether market-based approaches might be needed to encourage faster decarbonisation."
 EDO pointed out to the EPA in 2020 that they already have a range of regulatory tools that can be used to regulate greenhouse gas pollution - see: Empowering the NSW EPA to Prevent Climate Pollution - Environmental Defenders Office (edo.org.au).
 It is concerning to think that consideration of using these available tools will only start to happen 5 years on, mid-way through this critical decade.

 Industry has been on notice for decades about the need to reduce emissions.
-Government has a range of effective regulatory tools already.
+The NSW Government has a range of effective regulatory tools already.
 The arguments in favour of minimal interventions are inconsistent with the urgency of the task.
+A clear escalation timeframe and triggers are needed.

-Comprehensive coverage of existing and new licensees
+• Comprehensive coverage of existing and new licensees

 The Draft Action Plan indicates that there will be different approaches for new as opposed to existing licensees.
-The Draft Climate Change Policy and Draft Action Plan clearly recognise the significant emissions from existing licensees, and yet the policy indicates that actual conditions and licence requirements will be used for new entrants, with existing licensees only required to make a CCMAP, with some emissions benchmarking.
+The Draft Climate Change Policy and Draft Action Plan clearly recognise the significant emissions from existing licensees, and yet the policy indicates that actual conditions and licence requirements will be used for new entrants, with existing licencees only required to make a CCMAP, with some emissions benchmarking.
 There needs to be more detail provided on this approach, with the most significant emitters being subject to appropriate requirements and limits.
 As noted, the contemplation of approving new fossil fuel projects and regulating new licensees is inconsistent with achieving the 2030 and 2050 targets.
-Planning law reforms and clear enforceable emissions reduction requirements for all licensees are required.
+Planning law reforms and clear enforceable emissions reduction requirements for all licencees are required.

 We also note the EPA intends to focus on industries that are not currently subject to requirements.
 It is not clear how the EPA will determine sectors to focus on, and how it will address high emitting sectors such as coal.
 This needs to be clarified as the Climate Change Policy and Climate Change Action Plan must address the biggest emitters if objectives and targets are to be met and the statutory duty to address climate change to be effectively discharged.
+To be credible, the final Policy & Action Plan must directly address coal and coal fired power stations.

-Ensuring a whole of government approach
+• Ensuring a whole-of-Government approach